jeffdyke/drone-ecr-auth-v2/README.md

       - docker pull 123456789.dkr.ecr.us-east-1.amazonaws.com/repo:tag
 ```
 ### Other Steps
-ensure `pull: never` is in any step where the image is pulled in `pull-images`
+ensure `pull: never` is in any step where the image is pulled in `pull-images` and add a dependency on that state